triunai/quant-learning/docs/immediate-tasks/phases/phase-3-research-validation.md

 - Adjust `n_regimes` based on kurtosis
 - Write proper research paper

-## If Finding is FRAGILE/FAILED
+## If Finding is FRAGILE/FAILED ← **THIS PATH CHOSEN**

-Next steps would be:
+Next steps:
-- Document as "interesting observation"
+- ✅ Documented as "interesting observation"
-- Focus on other improvements (walk-forward, multi-asset)
+- ➡️ Focus on other improvements (walk-forward, multi-asset)
-- Don't build products around it
+- ❌ Don't build products around it

 ---

 *Created: 2025-12-30*
+*Validated: 2025-12-31*